fatfeifei/PDAC_recurrence_prediction/README.md

-This is the code for the paper entitled "A preoperative nomogram for prediction of early recurrence after upfront surgery in pancreatic ductal adenocarcinoma by integrating deep learning and radiological variables: a development and validation study".
+This is the code for the paper entitled "Development and validation of a nomogram for preoperative prediction of early recurrence after upfront surgery in pancreatic ductal adenocarcinoma by integrating deep learning and radiological variables".